-All teachings, accommodation and food at Cittaviveka are offered by the Sangha and its supporters.
-As befits a sanctuary, there is no charge to stay in the monastery (though donations to cover costs are appreciated).
+All teachings, accommodation and food at Cittaviveka are offered freely.
+As befits a sanctuary, there is no charge to stay in the monastery, although donations to cover costs as well as offerings of food and other requisites, are appreciated.
 If a person wishes to stay here, then it’s important to enter fully and sincerely into the daily life and practice of the community.
 This will make the stay more meaningful for oneself and harmonious for others.
 Please see these other practical considerations for further information.

-The minimum stay for male guests, new or returning, is 3 nights.
-The maximum stay for new guests from the UK or Europe is 7 nights.
-If one is coming from further abroad, then a stay of up to two weeks may be requested.
+The minimum stay for all guests is three nights.
+The maximum stay for new guests from the UK is one week.
+If one is coming from outside the UK, then a stay of up to two weeks may be requested.
 Previous overnight guests can request to stay longer based on how their prior visits have worked out.

-If a potential guest has received a confirmation to stay and less than two weeks before their arrival date cancels it or doesn't show up for it, depending on the situation, it is possible they will be asked to forgo staying at Chithurst for some time.
+If a confirmed guest cancels their stay less than two weeks before their arrival date or doesn't show up, it is possible they will be asked to forgo staying at Chithurst for up to six months.

-This policy deals with non-emergency and non-health related situations.
+This policy deals with non-emergency and non-health related reasons for cancelling.
 In cases of emergencies or illness, please contact us as soon as possible to let us know of your need to cancel or your reasons to have not shown up for a reservation.

-We have this policy in place due to the high number of overnight guest requests, our very limited accommodations, and a history of last minute cancellations and no shows.
-Thus, we ask that reservations not be made until one can firmly commit to the dates reserved without the likelihood of changing or cancelling.
-If a guest makes a reservation and then cancels or changes it, this usually means that someone else has lost the chance to stay here.
+We have this policy in place due to the high number of overnight guest requests, our very limited accommodations, and a history of last-minute cancellations and no-shows.
+Thus, we ask that reservations not be made until one can firmly commit to one’s requested dates, so that other interested guests do not lose the chance to stay here.